iPlumb3r/BizApp-Spec-Methodo/1_Activities/A0/ReadMe_EN.md

 The __"motivation map"__ is often a necessary and sufficient deliverable for this activity ...
 ...
 Because it is made up of 3 types of elements which, taken as a whole, give a good picture of the ins and outs of a project !

-These types of elements are as follows:
+These types of elements are as follows :
 * The __business finalities__
 * The __influential factors__
 * The __business initiatives__